pustotnik/zenmake/docs/buildconf-taskparams.rst

         It must be relative to the :ref:`startdir<buildconf-startdir>` or an absolute path.

-        You can use any :ref:`built-in substitution<buildconf-substitutions-builtin>` variable here.

     :chmod:
         Change file mode bits.
 It's for POSIX platforms only